-Semta has just assumed responsibility by agreement with employers and People 1st SSC for the Rail Engineering footprint.
-This will include the review and development of Rail Engineering National Occupational Standards (NOS) from which new and revised qualifications will be developed.
-Semta will also take responsibility for the development, review and issue (where applicable) of current and new Apprenticeship Frameworks in each nation.
+Semta has assumed responsibility by agreement with employers and People 1st SSC for the Rail Engineering footprint.
+This includes the review and development of Rail Engineering National Occupational Standards (NOS) from which new and revised qualifications have been developed.
+Semta will also taken responsibility for the development, review and issue (where applicable) of current and new Apprenticeship Frameworks in each nation.
 Responsibility for Apprenticeship Certification for SASW Frameworks has also been transferred to Semta.